 It's always a good idea to confirm a job interview, especially if it was scheduled more than a week in advance.
-Don’t just check the date and time.
-Make sure you have the right location, know who you will be meeting with and how to get there.
+Not only will it make you appear professional, but it provides one last opportunity to double-check that you have the correct location, date, and time.

-How to Confirm a Job Interview
+Tips for Confirming a Job Interview

 Check the Interview Details